isl/LifeWatch_Greece/README.md

 * publish their datasets and make them available to the community by providing information that allows a user to locate and access the resource and its curator/creator,
 * import their datasets to the Lifewatch Greece Infrastructure,
 * search about datasets of interest by providing an efficient way of querying semantic networks,
-* annotate species using morphological traits
+* annotate species using morphological traits,
 * perform biodiversity data and information quality improvement.

 The schema of the data that is provided by the users is mapped to the semantic model of the LWI and the data is transformed to LWI format before it is stored to the Infrastructure.
 The semantic model is based on CIDOC CRM (http://www.cidoc-crm.org/), CRM dig, CRM geo, CRM sci and MarineTLO (http://www.ics.forth.gr/isl/MarineTLO/).